This recipe for my easy gluten-free pancake recipe made with yogurt and blueberries is sponsored by So Delicious®. Please see my disclosures.

 Brunch isn’t complete without pancakes, but I know, as someone following a strict gluten-free diet, I must enjoy pancakes at home.

-This is because the vast majority of restaurants that offer gluten-free pancakes get it wrong.
+This is because most restaurants that offer gluten-free pancakes get it wrong.
 They cook their gluten-free pancakes on the same griddle as the wheat-flour pancakes, often using the same spatulas to flip them, too.

-Knowing that I could get glutened even by eating a gluten-free pancake at a restaurant is why, when I want to enjoy pancakes, I make them myself at home.
+Knowing that I could get glutened even by eating a gluten-free pancake at a restaurant is why I make them myself at home when I want to enjoy pancakes.

-And with blueberry season coming up (starting in April), I decided to get a jumpstart on baking with this antioxidant-rich superfood.
+And with the blueberry season (starting in April), I decided to get a jumpstart on baking with this antioxidant-rich superfood.

 Ingredients for My Gluten-Free Pancake Recipe